 Downloading the ISO File

-Both KDE and Gnome are offered as Window managers, personally I prefer KDE, but both window managers provide similar functionality.
+Both KDE and Gnome are offered as window managers.
+Personally, I prefer KDE, but both window managers provide similar functionality.

 You also have the option of selecting either the 32-bit or 64-bit version of the distribution.
-I always use the 64-bit version unless I'm running Backtrack on a system that only supports 32-bit software.
+I always use the 64-bit version unless I'm running Kali on a system that only supports 32-bit software.
 The 64-bit version will allow the OS to address systems with over 4GB of memory.

-Finally you can select between a torrent, or direct download.
-I've found that it is much faster to complete the download using Bittorrent.
-If torrent traffic is blocked at your location you can use the direct download option which uses HTTP.
+Finally, you can select between a torrent or direct download.
+I've found that it is much faster to complete the download using BitTorrent.
+If torrent traffic is blocked at your location, you can use the direct download option which uses HTTP.

 UNetbootin is a very useful utility that makes creating bootable drives easy.
-You can run the utility on WIndows, Linux or Mac OS X.
+You can run the utility on Windows, Linux, or Mac OS X.

 No installation is required to run UNetbootin, simply download the version of the utility for your operating system and run the executable.